Turing Video-based Cognitive Tests to Handle Entangled Concepts: Introduction

 In Section \ref{test}, we describe the empirical setting of the video-based cognitive test we have performed, stressing the advantages of a cognitive test based on videos with respect to more traditional text-based tests.
 We also present the empirical results, which violate the CHSH inequality in agreement with those of previous tests, thus indicating that entanglement is a natural candidate to theoretically model the empirical situation.

-In Section \ref{quantum}, we work out a quantum mathematical representation in Hilbert space for the data collected in Section \ref{test} and show that the violation of the CHSH inequality can be explained in terms of a strong form of entanglement involving both states and measurements.
+In Section \ref{quantum}, we work out a quantum mathematical representation in Hilbert space for the data collected in Section \ref{test} and show that the violation of the CHSH inequality can be attributed to the presence of a strong form of entanglement involving both states and measurements, as anticipated in Section \ref{entanglement}.

-In Section \ref{explanation}, we finally provide a theoretical analysis of the results obtained in the test and the ensuing modelling, and establish some deep connections between the non-classical mechanism of meaning attribution and the appearance of entanglement in conceptual domains.
+In Section \ref{explanation}, we finally provide a theoretical analysis of the results obtained in the test and the ensuing modelling, and establish some deep connections between the non-classical mechanism of meaning attribution and the appearance of entanglement in cognitive domains.